open-component-model/mpas-public-demo/README.md

 `make run`

-Once the environment has been created, login to Gitea using the following credentials:
+Once the environment has been created, log in to Gitea using the following credentials:

 ```
 username: ocm-admin